Pranav-Kale/SOAR-Automation-Home-Lab/README.md

 ---

-## 🚀 Next Step & Future Enhancements
+## 🚀 Next Step and Future Enhancements
 🔜 Short Term Plans:
 -> 🛡️ Add more detection rules for other ATT&CK techniques (e.g., keylogging, lateral movement).
 -> 🌐 Integrate Threat Intelligence feeds into TheHive for enrichment and context.